zfoong/WhiteCollarAgent/README.md

 - 🧰 **Actions Library** — Reusable tools (web search, code execution, I/O, etc.).
 - 🪶 **Lightweight & Cross-Platform** — Works seamlessly across Linux and Windows.

+> [!IMPORTANT]
+> **Note for GUI mode:** The GUI mode is still in experimental phase.
+This means you will encounter a lot of issues when the agent decides to switch to GUI mode.
+We are still working on it.

 ## 🔜 Roadmap

 - [ ] **Memory Module** — Coming next!